-Drug and substance misuse by young people in the UK costs around £28 Billion each year.
+Drug and substance misuse by young people in the UK costs around £28 Million each year.
 Statistics show that 11% of young people have tried drugs at some point and we know that regular abuse can start with the casual use of ‘soft drugs’.

 Young people who had a Life Skills Education intervention were 3.4 times more advanced than the control group.